 An inline link: example.

-An auto-linked URL: http://dayoneapp.com/
+An auto-linked URL: https://dayoneapp.com/

 Headers